Who We Are

 Founded in 2014, the Joan Trumpauer Mulholland Foundation began with a goal to preserve, share and continue the legacy of Joan Trumpauer Mulholland.
 Our goal is to educate people about the Civil Rights Movement and how they can make a difference in their community.

-The Joan Trumpauer Mulholland Foundation takes a multi-faceted approach to educating people on anti-racism.
-Through classroom curriculum, documentary films, podcasting, books, speaking engagements and school assemblies, we cater to the different ways people can best understand new concepts and reframe old ones.
+The Joan Trumpauer Mulholland Foundation takes a multi-faceted approach through inclusive leadership training, SEL/PBIS professional development, classroom curriculum, documentary films, podcasting, books, speaking engagements, and school assemblies.
+We cater to the different ways people learn best in order to understand new concepts and reframe old ones.

-We find purpose in shedding light on American history that is often misunderstood or skipped over.
-Please join us in the fight against racism and start your recurring donation today!
+Our mission continues to grow because of support of partners and sustaining donors.
+Please join us in the fight against inequality and start your recurring donation today!
 Click here to donate.

 Who is Joan